-Downsizing from a 1600 square foot house to 200 square feet of RV space is no easy feat.
+Downsizing from a house to an RV is no easy feat.
 And there’s nothing more effective at making you face the reality of what material items in your life are truly important.
-This process proved to be so much different than a traditional move.
-Instead of packing our belongings, loading a truck, moving to another location and unpacking, we had to decide what was important enough to make room for it in our small space and the rest either had to go away (trash, sell, donate) or go in to storage.
-When you’re packing things to go in to a storage unit that you’re paying for and you have no idea when they’ll see the light of day again, it really gets you thinking about what’s worth keeping.
+This process, for us, proved to be so much different than a traditional move.
+Instead of packing our belongings, loading a truck, moving to another location and unpacking, we had to decide what was important enough to make room for in our small space and the rest either had to go away (trash, sell, donate) or go in to storage.
+When you’re packing things to go in to a storage unit that you’re paying for and you have no idea when those things will see the light of day again, it really gets you thinking about what’s worth keeping.

 BEGIN DECLUTTERING MONTHS IN ADVANCE

 Mark & I knew the task of downsizing was going to be a big one and so we got to work months in advance.
 Selling things, donating things and making trips to the dump and recycling center is a time consuming process.
 We tackled that process early so that when it came time to move out we were only concerned with what went in to storage and what would come with us.
 Two weeks prior to our closing date we began the packing process and were quickly reminded what a daunting, exhausting task it is.
 Had we not spent time months earlier decluttering I think a lot of stuff we didn’t need would have ended up in storage because we would have been too overwhelmed to make the sell, trash, donate decisions.

 Even if you’re currently only dreaming of RV living, it’s never too early to get started decluttering.
 Your future self will thank you.

 CONSIDER SELLING LARGE PIECES OF FURNITURE TO KEEP STORAGE COSTS DOWN